Proto-Indo-European homeland

 The Proto-Indo-European homeland (present-day parts of Kazakhstan, Moldova, Romania, Russia and Ukraine) according to the steppe hypothesis (dark green) and the present distribution of Indo-European languages in Eurasia (light green).

-The Proto-Indo-European homeland was the prehistoric homeland of the Proto-Indo-European language (PIE), meaning it was the region where the proto-language was spoken before it split into the dialects from which the earliest Indo-European language later evolved.
+The Proto-Indo-European homeland was the prehistoric homeland of the Proto-Indo-European language (PIE), the region where the proto-language was spoken before it split into the dialects from which the earliest Indo-European languages later evolved with the Indo-European migrations.
+The Steppe theory, the Anatolian model, and the Near Eastern (or Armenian) model are the three main solutions for the Indo-European homeland, of which the Steppe theory is the most widely accepted proposal.

-The most widely accepted proposal about the location of the Proto-Indo-European homeland was called the steppe hypothesis.
-It puts the archaic, early, and late PIE homeland in the Pontic–Caspian steppe around 4000 BCE.
-A notable second possibility, which has gained renewed attention during the 2010s and 2020s due to aDNA research, is the Armenian hypothesis, which situates the homeland for archaic PIE ('Indo-Hittite') south of the Caucasus mountains.
-A third contender is the Anatolian hypothesis, which puts it in Anatolia c.
-8000 BCE.
-Several other explanations have been proposed, including the outdated but historically prominent North European hypothesis, the Neolithic creolisation hypothesis, the Paleolithic continuity paradigm, the Arctic theory, and the "indigenous Aryans" (or "out of India") hypothesis.
-These are not widely accepted, and are considered to be fringe theories.

 The search for the homeland of the Indo-Europeans began during the late 18th century with the discovery of the Indo-European language family.
 The methods used to establish the homeland have been drawn from the disciplines of historical linguistics, archaeology, physical anthropology and, more recently, human population genetics.

-Hypotheses

-Main theories

-The steppe model, the Anatolian model, and the Near Eastern (or Armenian) model are the three main solutions for the Indo-European homeland.
-(Note: Mallory 2013: "The speakers at this symposium can generally be seen to support one of the following three 'solutions' to the Indo-European homeland problem: 1.
-The Anatolian Neolithic model ...
-2. The Near Eastern model ...
-3. The Pontic-Caspian model.")
-The steppe model, placing the Proto-Indo-European (PIE) homeland in the Pontic-Caspian steppe about 4000 BCE, is the theory supported by most scholars.
-(Note: See:
+The Steppe theory puts the archaic, early, and late PIE homeland in the Pontic–Caspian steppe between 4000–3000 BCE. with Lazaridis and Anthony proposing that archaic PIE ('Indo-Anatolian') emerged in an area between the Caucasus and the lower Volga (a region centered on the southwestern steppe just north of the Caucasus) c.
+4400–4000 BCE.